openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    linearization
      -- de-nesting of all nested types in a union type to present them in the form of a flat line that has no more union types included.

+   fit (into)
+     -- belong, or be implicitly convertible (see :ref:`Widening Primitive Conversions`) to an entity.

+   match
+     -- correspond to an entity.

+   own
+     -- of a member textually declared in a class, interface, type, etc., as opposed to members inherited from base class (superclass), base interfaces (superinteraface), base type (supertype), etc.

+   supercomponent (base component, parent component)
+     -- component from which another component is derived.

+   subcomponent (derived component, child component)
+     -- component produced by, inherited from, and dependent from another component.

 .. raw:: pdf